-• Study Guide of Approach/Theory.
+• Study Guide

 This should include: main theorists; key concepts, assumptions/beliefs; the general role of the counselor; multicultural considerations; and, limitations.
 All resources used must be referenced on the handout.
-Students should bring a copy for each student in class.
-This should be provided as a resource to peers and will not be included in the demonstration itself.
+This should be developed as a resource to peers and will not be included in the verbal demonstration itself.